fieldtrip/website/faq/organization/fieldtriplogo.md

 category: faq
 redirect_from:
     - /faq/can_i_use_the_fieldtrip_logo_on_my_poster/

-redirect_from:
     - /faq/fieldtriplogo/
 ---

-Yes you can, and it is much appreciated!
+Sure you can, and it is much appreciated!
 Below you can find the logo bitmap in different qualities and in Encapsulated Postscript (eps) format.

 - [fieldtriplogo-50.png](/assets/img/fieldtriplogo-50.png)
 - [fieldtriplogo-75.png](/assets/img/fieldtriplogo-75.png)